readyready15728/misc/mc.md

 otherwise be the case, but also makes sizes display in ways that are more readily comprehensible with familiar suffixes.
 (Remember to use "Save Setup" after this.)

+* The following is necessary to compel Midnight Commander to use Vim as its external editor (here with custom build of Vim):

+    ```bash
+    export EDITOR=/usr/local/bin/vim
+    ```